alpas/glaze/README.md

 ### Usage

 You can use Glaze in one of two ways - using `glaze` template function that will make a global `Glaze` JavaScript object as well as a `route()` helper function, you can then call these to access named routes in your JavaScript.

-You can also integrate Glaze with by importing it in your asset pipeline.
+You can also integrate Glaze with Mix by importing it in your asset pipeline.
 You can then use it from a frontend library like VueJS easily.

 #### Examples: